jiri-one/easyblog_django/README.md

 Main features of blog:
 - extensively tested (PyTest and PyTest Django)
-- for code are used linters and checkers (MyPy and PyFlakes)
+- for code are used linters and checkers (PyRight and Ruff)
 - automatic deploy to server witch GitHub WebHooks (every tag is automatically deployed to server)

 ## How to run it